sougata-github/devops-crash-course/readme.md

 Some commands/keywords:

-- FROM: Specifies base image to use for new image
+- `FROM`: Specifies base image to use for new image
-- WORKDIR: Sets the working directory for instructions
+- `WORKDIR`: Sets the working directory for instructions
-- COPY: Files or directories from the build context to image
+- `COPY`: Files or directories from the build context to image
-- RUN: Executes command in shell during image build
+- `RUN`: Executes command in shell during image build
-- EXPOSE: Tells containers to listen to specific network ports at run time
+- `EXPOSE`: Tells containers to listen to specific network ports at run time
-- ENV: Sets environment variables during build process
+- `ENV`: Sets environment variables during build process
-- ARG: Defines build time variables
+- `ARG`: Defines build time variables
-- VOLUME: Specifies location inside container for connecting external storage
+- `VOLUME`: Specifies location inside container for connecting external storage
-- CMD: Default command to execute when container starts (can be overridden)
+- `CMD`: Default command to execute when container starts (can be overridden)
-- ENTRYPOINT: Specifies default executable to be run when conatiner starts (cannot be overridden)
+- `ENTRYPOINT`: Specifies default executable to be run when conatiner starts (cannot be overridden)

 Pulling an image from Docker Registry: `docker pull ubuntu`